Methods of the Modern Brewhouse

 Mashing |

-Mashing is one of the most important stages, if not the most important stage, of Low Oxygen brewing.
+Mashing is one of the most important stages, if not the most important stage, of modern brewing.
 Here you preserve phenolic malt compounds that would otherwise be oxidized upon dough-in due to the high DO content.
 It’s important to stress this point: you are not creating a specific malt flavor here but preserving one that is inherent in the malt.
 Your job as brewer is to give the malt the conditions by which it can be mashed without being oxidized.
-Two distinct procedures can be used to prepare your de-oxygenated water and mash-in:

 - Underlet the treated strike water to the grains, if possible